Skip to Content

 Most minds leap to sausages and burgers when it comes to cooking on a BBQ or a grill.

-But that smokey flavour and high heat is great for cooking whole fish.
+But that smoky flavour and high heat are great for cooking whole fish.
 This whole trout recipe features a stuffing of anise-flavoured tarragon and some lemon.

-The seriously, nothing else required other than a healthy sprinkling of salt and pepper and dinner is served!
+Seriously, nothing else is required other than a healthy sprinkling of salt and pepper and dinner is served!

-You can cook this dish using all sorts of fish, everything from snapper to bass all work well.
+You can cook this dish using all sorts of fish, everything from snapper to sea bass, all of which work well.

 A man cooking on a BBQ